 This year honesty box donations were £3,785, well down on last year, due to fewer people, poorer weather and the cost of living.

-Mat commented that donations were also down at Torridon public toilets and asked if the donations by text was proving successful.
+A member present at the meeting commented that donations were also down at Torridon public toilets and asked if the donations by text was proving successful.
 The latter has only been in place for a few weeks so too early to tell, but there have been a few donations.

 Election of Directors